Gauged Linear Sigma Model in Geometric Phases. I: The Gauged Witten Equation

-A smooth gauge transformation of $P$ is a smooth map $g: P \to K$ satisfying \beqn g(p h) = h^{-1} g(p) h,\ \forall h \in K. \eeqn Here $ph$ denotes the canonical right $K$-action on the principal bundle $P$.
+A smooth {\it gauge transformation} on $P$ is a smooth map $g: P \to K$ satisfying \beqn g(p h) = h^{-1} g(p) h,\ \forall h \in K. \eeqn Here $ph$ denotes the canonical right $K$-action on the principal bundle $P$.
 Gauge transformations naturally form an infinite-dimensional Lie group ${\mc G}(P)$, using the multiplication of $G$ and they can be viewed as automorphisms of $P$ (i.e., smooth fibre bundle automorphisms that respect the right $K$-action).
-It acts on the spaces ${\mc A}(P)$ and ${\mc S}(Y)$ by reparametrization.
-Hence we regard gauge transformations as right actions by ${\mc G}(P)$, denoted by \beqn (A, u) \cdot g = (g^* A, g^* u). \eeqn The covariant derivatives and curvatures transform naturally with respect to gauge transformations.
-Namely, for any $A \in {\mc A}(P)$, $u \in {\mc S}(Y)$ and $g \in {\mc G}(P)$,
+It acts on connections of $P$ and sections of $P(M)$ by reparametrization.
+Hence we regard gauge transformations as right actions by ${\mc G}(P)$, denoted by \beqn g^* (A, u) = (g^* A, g^* u). \eeqn The covariant derivatives and curvatures transform naturally with respect to gauge transformations.
+Namely, for any $A \in {\mc A}(P)$, $u \in \Gamma(P(M))$, and $g \in {\mc G}(P)$,